rdmtc/node-red-contrib-sun-position/blind_control.md

 ##### restrict sunlight (Summer)

-In this mode if no other rule or override matches, the node calculates the appropriate blind position to restrict the amount of direct sunlight entering the room.
+In this mode if no rule or override matches, the node calculates the appropriate blind position to restrict the amount of direct sunlight entering the room.

 This calculation includes: